Herbert Morrison (journalist): Background

-In May 1937, the airship Hindenburg was set to fly from Frankfurt to Lakehurst.
+In May 1937, the airship Hindenburg was set to fly from Frankfurt to Lakehurst, New Jersey.
 Commissioned the year prior in Nazi Germany, it was the largest aircraft ever built at the time of completion.
-The Lakehurst flight—its 63rd one—would mark the commencement its 1937 season in the United States as well as the one-year anniversary of the transatlantic service's opening, hence why outlets deemed it newsworthy.
+The Lakehurst flight—its 63rd—would mark the commencement of its 1937 season in the United States as well as the one-year anniversary of the transatlantic service's opening.
+Accordingly, outlets deemed it newsworthy.

-Morrison was then a 31-year-old reporter for Chicago's WLS station, an NBC affiliate.
-Following a request from American Airlines, he flew to Lakehurst to report on the Hindenburg landing.
-He had petitioned WLS for permission to bring novel recording apparatus to test during the report: a Presto Direct Disc transcription recorder along with an amplifier and a heavy-duty lathe.
-Recording was an unorthodox media practice at the time, but WLS nonetheless gave their assent.
-Morrison would be the only broadcaster present at Lakehurst to cover the Hindenburgs landing; the WLS sound engineer Charles Nehlsen accompanied him.
+Morrison was then 31 years old.
+Following a request from American Airlines, which thought a broadcast would produce good publicity, he flew to Lakehurst to report on the Hindenburg landing.
+He had petitioned WLS for permission to bring novel recording apparatus to test during the report: a Presto Direct Disc recorder along with an amplifier and a heavy-duty lathe that transcribed the report into four disks.
+(Note: The recording was also done "for archival purposes".
+Additionally, the radio historian John Dunning writes that capturing the noises of an airship mooring was thought to benefit WLS' sound effects section.)
+Recording was an unorthodox media practice at the time, but WLS gave its assent.
+"I had gone down to Lakehurst to demonstrate that a person could … cover the story without the necessity of waiting for the installation of telephone wires", Morrison later recalled.
+In the late 1930s, notes the media writer Tim Crook, radio journalists were being hired more and more.
+Morrison was the only broadcaster present at Lakehurst to cover the Hindenburgs landing; Charles Nehlsen, a WLS sound engineer, accompanied him.
 Upon arriving, the two settled in a shack on the edge of the landing field.

 Morrison's commentary

-On May 6, the Hindenburg was nearing Lakehurst, and Morrison began recording.
+On May 6, the Hindenburg was nearing Lakehurst, and Morrison began recording around 6:30 pm EDT.
 His plan was to comment on the landing, then edit the broadcast and play it back on a Saturday WLS radio program.
-While on its way to Lakehurst, poor weather conditions delayed the airship's arrival by several hours.
-Morrison's report began professionally:
+Poor weather conditions delayed the airship's arrival by several hours.
+Morrison's report, at first, covered the Hindenburgs voyage, crew, and planned landing:

 It's starting to rain again—the rain had slacked up a little bit.
 The back motors of the ship are just holding it just enough to keep it from...

-At 7:21 pm, it started preparing to land.
+At 7:21 pm EDT, it started preparing to land.
 Four minutes later, the Hindenburg caught fire, and it sank to the landing ground engulfed in flames.
-It disintegrated within less than a minute.
+It disintegrated within a minute.
 35 of the 97 people aboard and one person on the ground died.
 As he witnessed the disaster unfold, Morrison's tone immediately changed: